JoomiK/JoomiK.github.io/_posts/2017-1-29-abtesting.md

 ![png](/images/output_26_0.png)

-For comparison we can also do a t-test.
+For comparison we can do a t-test, which in this case is consistent with our Bayesian analysis.

 ```python